-If you suffer from intercostobrachial neuralgia, you can call us at 425-247-3359, email us, schedule an appointment with Dr. Attaman online, or read on to learn more about the condition and possible treatment.
+If you suffer from intercostobrachial neuralgia – a kind of armpit nerve pain – Dr. Jason Attaman can help.
+Located in Bellevue, WA, Dr. Attaman treats patients throughout the Seattle area, sees patients who fly in for treatment, and provides telemed appointments where appropriate.
+You can call us at 425-247-3359, email us, schedule an appointment with Dr. Attaman online, or you can read on to learn more about intercostobrachial neuralgia and possible treatment.

-Intercostobrachial neuralgia is a rare but very bothersome nerve pain issue.
-This is a nerve pain issue in which nerves coming from the upper thoracic spine and going into your armpit upper inner arm, and upper chest wall are damaged and cause pain in this region.
+Intercostobrachial neuralgia is a rare but very bothersome nerve pain issue, in which nerves nerves running through the upper thoracic spine, armpit, upper inner arm, and upper chest wall are damaged and cause pain.

-Intercostobrachial neuralgia is occurs in 25-60% of patients surviving breast cancer surgery
+Intercostobrachial neuralgia occurs in 25-60% of patients surviving breast cancer surgery, but is often overlooked

-The first important step is a proper diagnosis.
-If I see a patient with a history of the above medical issues, I will see if their pain fits the anatomic distribution of the intercostobrachial nerve.
+Especially, if I see a patient with a history of the above-mentioned medical issues, I will see if their pain fits the anatomic distribution of the intercostobrachial nerve.
 I test the function of the nerve by testing sharp sensation, testing vibration sensation, testing cold sensation, and testing light touch.
 If I find these sensations impaired or painful, my suspicion of intercostobrachial neuralgia is raised.

-If, when I inject this medication mixture onto the nerves the patient’s pain goes away and they become completely numb to sensory testing in the typically painful area, I can confirm the diagnosis.
+If when I inject this medication mixture onto the nerves the patient’s pain goes away and they become completely numb to sensory testing in the typically painful area, I can confirm the diagnosis of intercostobrachial neuralgia.
 The numbing medicine typically lasts 4-12 hours during which time the patient is usually very happy as this is often the first and only pain relief they have ever had for this issue.

 Next, the numbing medicine wears off and the pain may return.
 We then wait a few days for the anti-inflammatory medication to take effect and produce longer term pain relief.
 I have had a handful of patients get 100% complete resolution of intercostobrachial neralgia after these injections.
 Many, however, get a few months of relief and then the procedure can be repeated as needed if the pain returns.